There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Your click-through rate (CTR) measures how often people who see your listing in the search results click on it.

-You can check your average CTR in Google Search Console under the “performance” tab:
+You can check this metric in Google Search Console under the “performance” tab:

 Keyword Rankings